ajflexxx/bmad-method-guide/13-bmad-checklists-reference.md

 **Examples from actual agents**:

 From `dev.md:68`:

 ```yaml
 completion: "run the task execute-checklist for the checklist story-dod-checklist"
 ```

 **Important Notes**:

 - The "execute-checklist" reference is a command pattern, not a task file
 - Agents interpret this as "load and process the specified checklist"
 - This is why checklists must be self-contained with full instructions
+- Clarification: Some agent files may list `execute-checklist.md` in their dependencies for command routing, and some tasks may reference `{root}/tasks/execute-checklist` as an invocation pattern.
+Core does not ship a standalone `tasks/execute-checklist.md` file; treat "execute-checklist" as a command pattern interpreted by agents (no separate task file required).

 ### Workflow Integration